New Bern NC History

 Today New Bern is a very happening little town.
 With an

-abundance of history, beautiful rivers and waterways, 6 golf courses, favorable tax rates,
+abundance of history, water, golf courses, favorable tax rates,

 and a mild climate, retires from all over the nation are moving to the area.